SwiftLaggy/SwiftLaggy.github.io/content/about/index.md

 title: About Jamie
 ---

-I am a student from Coventry University, I have finished BSc ethical hacking and cyber security
+I am a student from Coventry University, I have finished BSc Ethical Hacking and Cyber Security and I am now continuing into MSc Cyber Security